-The flip side to this strategy is to defer your retirement plan distributions until you need them or they become required by tax law.
-Keeping taxable distributions to a minimum pushes more income to future tax years if you expect you'll fall into a lower tax bracket then as opposed to the tax bracket you're in for the current year.
+The flip side of this strategy is to defer your retirement plan distributions until you really need them or they become required by tax law.
+Keeping your taxable distributions to a minimum will push more of your income to future tax years if you expect that you'll fall into a lower tax bracket then as opposed to the tax bracket you're in for the current year.

-Roth IRAs and designated Roth 401(k) accounts are exempt from the required minimum distribution rules.
+Roth IRAs and designated Roth 401(k) accounts are exempt from required minimum distribution rules.

 The Tax Credit for the Elderly

-Don't overlook the Credit for the Elderly.
-This special tax credit can be claimed by taxpayers who are age 65 or older, but qualifying for it requires careful planning—your adjusted gross income must fall beneath certain limits.
+Don't overlook the Tax Credit for the Elderly.
+This special tax credit can be claimed by taxpayers who are age 65 or older, but qualifying for it requires careful retirement tax planning—your AGI must fall beneath certain limits.

 Maximize Your Tax-Free Income

 Your Social Security benefits might be completely tax-free or partially tax-free depending on your overall income from all sources.
-Figuring out how much of your benefits will be included as taxable income involves some math, but it's worth doing for planning purposes and you'll have to make the calculations anyway at tax time.
+Figuring out how much of your benefits will be included as taxable income requires some math, but it's worth it for retirement tax planning purposes and you'll have to make the calculations at tax time anyway.